cloud-ark/kubeplus/README.rst

 --------------------

 Variety of static and runtime information is associated with Kubernetes Custom Resources.
-This includes - Spec properties, usage information, implementation-level assumptions made by an Operator, composition tree of Kubernetes resources created as part of handling Custom Resources, etc.
+This includes - Spec properties, usage information, implementation-level assumptions made by Operator developer, composition tree of Kubernetes built-in resources created as part of handling Custom Resources, etc.
-KubePlus defines following custom endpoints for static and runtime information discovery:
+KubePlus API Add-on defines following custom endpoints for static and runtime information discovery:

 .. code-block:: bash